 Non-aided Vani Alti Alpinistic Trail

 The descent along the Vani Alti path is to be considered a mountaineering route.
 We meet along the non-aided route some taproots where you can ensure yourself independently with a rope to increase safety along the exposed descent.
 Recently some mountaineering ropes have been applied among the taproots but the presence of these ropes from season to season is not guaranteed.
 The trail of the Upper Villages in the upper part descends diagonally to the right on a well-gripped bottom.
 The next stroke is perhaps the most difficult, especially when going downhill.
 We will find ourselves walking in descent an exposed and steep ramp / ledge to the left for then descend into a narrow canal.
 The exposure is high and the foot space is sufficient but certainly narrow.
 Going down to the bottom a bit slippery is absolutely necessary pay close attention.
 This step - easy if it was aided with a wire rope - must not be underestimated.
 The trail now continues on steep but wider descent again to the right.
 We now face the last difficult passage near a metal slab.
-We have to the start for a couple of meters an aerial edge.
+We have to descent for a couple of meters an aerial edge.
 Now let's go down the steep and unstable gully until this expands and the difficulties actually end.
 Now we go down the lower part of the Vallone dei Vani Alti up to the junction on the path 707 encountered during the approach.
 At this point we walk back along the path of the outward journey to the Treviso Shelter (2h from Forcella dei Vani Alti - 2h 45 'from the end of the ferrata - about 8h total).

 Sentiero della Scaletta